AndreasAZiegler/MRfDE/progressreport/4/pr4.md

 # Open questions

-* What of the 2D approach will also work in 3D?
-* Should I start with an approach or rather first learn more about meshes (I tend to the second choise)?
+* Should I start with an approach or rather first learn more about meshes (I tend to the second choice)?

 # Next steps

+* Finish polygon calculation (with ray intersection) Milestone: End of this week
 * Get a clear view about mesh-based approaches (Probably with the resources which Claudio Mura recommended)
-* Finish polygon calculation (with ray intersection)
 * Work on the proof of concept (Toy example)

 <!--# Bibliography-->